Media Representative Accreditation Rules for the Russian Energy Week 2019

 - Accreditation of media representatives is valid for all REW days.

 2.4.
-Media representative accreditation badge issue
+Media accreditation badge issue

 - Media representatives will receive accreditation badges subject to approval of their registration application by the REW Organizing Committee.